fbristow/rippledoc/doc/faq.md

 **"Why use Markdown?
 Why not LaTeX, reST, moinmoin wiki syntax, etc?"**

-The main focus of Rippledoc is to be a very *easy* way to create your docs and make them available, no manual required.
-From "zero" to "docs" in no time flat.
-Markdown is, IMO, the easiest of the markup formats to read, and also very easy to write and to remember; and [pandoc-markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) tastefully adds what's missing from original Markdown and/or [CommonMark](http://commonmark.org/).
+The main goal of Rippledoc is to assist in making docs as easy as possible to write and to contribute to --- no manual required.
+Aside from probably being the most widely known, Markdown is, IMO, the easiest of the markup formats to read, and also very easy to write and to remember; and [pandoc-markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) tastefully adds what's missing from original Markdown and/or [CommonMark](http://commonmark.org/).

-**"But my favorite language uses {fave-markup}!"**
+**"But my favorite programming language uses {fave-markup}!"**

 Documentation often benefits greatly when *others* also contribute to it.
 Good writers may not know your markup format of choice, and may